-To the extent that the realized (i.e., historical) ERP equates on average to expected premia in prior periods, the historical average ERP may be a useful starting point in developing a current forward-looking ERP estimate.
-RP is that the expectations of investors will be framed from their experiences, and the average historical ERP might be expected to have an influence on investors' expectations about the future.
+To the extent that the realized (i.e., historical) ERP equates on average to expected premia in prior periods, the historical average ERP may be a useful starting point in developing a current forward-looking ERP estimate.83 A reason one might look to the historical ERP is that the expectations of investors will be framed from their experiences, and the average historical ERP might be expected to have an influence on investors' expectations about the future.
 Hence there is usually at least some reliance on average historical ERPs when developing current forward-looking ERP estimates.